carlos-a-g-h/the-ledger-of-my-shed/README.md

 First of all, Make sure you have a MongoDB server instance available to use, wether you have it locally or remotely, it doesn't matter

-First of all, open up the "config.yaml" file and adjust it to your needs
+Then open up the "config.yaml" file and adjust it to your needs

 After setting it up, you can run the server like this